beling/book-pl/src/ch09-03-to-panic-or-not-to-panic.md

 often appropriate if you’re calling external code that is out of your control and it returns an invalid state that you have no way of fixing.

-However, when failure is expected, it is more appropriate to return a `Result` than to make a `panic!` call.
+However, when failure is expected, it’s more appropriate to return a `Result` than to make a `panic!` call.
 Examples include a parser being given malformed data or an HTTP request returning a status that indicates you have hit a rate limit.
 In these cases, returning a `Result` indicates that failure is an